IFRCGo/go-api/README.md

 #### Make Django Debug Toolbar work with docker-compose

+By default the debug toolbar should work (logic can be found in `settings.py`), but if it doesn't work for you try the following steps.

 Figure out the IP which connects your host to the container:
 - within the container: `/sbin/ip route|awk '/default/ { print $3 }'` <- this should be it
 - from the host: `echo $(ip -4 addr show docker0 | grep -Po 'inet \K[\d.]+')`